clemens-it/1wMonitoring/README.md

 Execute bin/1wSensorMon.pl to test the read out and writing of the sensor values into the txt file as well as into the rrd database.
 Do the same with bin/1wCounterMon.pl to test it for counter values.

-An example of a cron script to call the monitoring process can be found in share/doc/1wMonitoring/1wMonitoring.cron for automatic monitoring.
+An example of a cron script to call the monitoring process can be found in share/doc/1wMonitoring/1wMonitoring.cron for automatic recording.

 For counter values there exists another script which acts as a daemon (bin/1wCounterMonContinous.pl).
 This daemon will however not update the rrd database.
 For transferring the values into the rrd database two scripts can be used (fill\_txt\_into\_rrd\_logtail.sh and update\_txt\_into\_rrd.sh).
 The initial idea of this daemon was to read out counter values with a higher frequency than sensor values without causing too many I/O writes for memory cards (e.g. when deployed on a Raspberry Pi).